Just 48 hours left to save on TC Early Stage tickets – TechCrunch

 You can choose from more than 50 presentations that address topics vital to startup success — from fundraising, tech stack and growth marketing to term sheet construction, recruitment, product management and PR.
 Hear from the experts and ask them questions — each session offers plenty of interaction.

 Each session can accommodate about 100 people.
-If you have questions you want to ask in a given session, sign up quickly because seats are available on a first come, first serve basis.
+If you have questions you want to ask in a given session, sign up quickly because seats are available on a first-come, first-serve basis.
 As a ticket holder you’ll have exclusive, on-demand access to all the session videos after the event.

 Pro tip: If you run into a schedule conflict, you can drop a breakout session and choose another one.